NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/SlicerCIPQuantitativeReportsTool/README.md

 ## Progress and Next Steps

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
+1. General HTML template generated
+2. Each SlicerCIP module have now a link to create the quantitative analysis report

 # Illustrations